Zherdev/dbscan-v1.0.0/README.md

 /*   International Conference on High Performance Computing, Networking,     */ /*   Storage and Analysis (Supercomputing, SC'12), pp.62:1-62:11, 2012.	     */
 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * */

-Two versions of source code:

-1. parallel_multicore (for shared memory computers):
-An OpenMP implementation of DBSCAN clustering algorithm using the disjoint set data structure.

-2. parallel_mpi (for distributed memory computers):
-An MPI implementation DBSCAN clustering algorithm using the disjoint set data structure.

-More details on how to use the code are available in the corresponding folder.